Darien Civic Engagement Project

 • Gain research skills on youth voting behavior

-• Engage with middle and high school age students in a meaningful way
+• Engage with current Rutgers University students in a meaningful way

 • Earn 1.5 credits from successful completion